chrjoh/cert-helper/README.md

 - Reading and writing certificates, keys, and CSRs in PEM format
 - Validating certificate chains and properties
 - Create or update certificate revocation list(crl)
+  - Note that this is a simple crl parser that only handle the fields that are included then generating a crl with this code

 ### Certificate Signing Requirements